moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 ## Titian and Tintoretto
 Somehow, there are more Renaissance big names who have their work exhibited in the *Salle des Etats*, such as the Titian and Tintoretto.
 These two Venitian artists are experts at using colours, be it the sfumato or the chiaroscuro, and their legacy was a source of inspiration for many futur artists, with Tintoretto being known today as the precursor of Baroque art.
 In this room you can take a look at Titian's *Pastoral Concert* and *Woman with a Mirror*, and Tintoretto's *The Coronation of the Virgin*.

-Instead of exiting the room through the large door that is behind the Mona Lisa, rejoin the *Grande Galerie* and keep walking until you find a little door on your right for a little trip down the english road.
+Instead of exiting the room through the large door that is behind the Mona Lisa, rejoin the *Grande Galerie* and keep walking until you find a little door on your right, take it.

 <a name="step9">

 # Step 9: taking a look at the British and American paintings of the Louvre
 </a>

+Not many American and British artists have reached the notoriety of the Italians, but quite a few have left their mark and influenced many generations to come, amongst them Willian Turner, Gainsborough, and Reynolds.
+We are lucky enough to have some of their art displayed in these two adjacent blood-colored dark rooms of the Louvre: Reynolds' *Master Hare*, William Turner's *Landscape with a River and a Bay in the Background*, and Gainsborough's famous *Conversation in a Park*.

+Yet, my personal favourite of the room was done by a lesser known British artist who specialized in dramatic landscapes and fantastic compositions, John Martin.
+His *Pandaemonium* painting never fails to send chills down my spine with its dark religious theme and its serpents-decorated frame, supposedly made by the artist himself, which adds to the overall experience.

+Cross the two rooms until you find the little Louvre *café*, have some respite if needed, then walk onto *Salle Mollien* for our penultimate step.

 <a name="step10">